Amgen Inc. (AMGN) Shares Up Despite Recent Market Volatility

-Amgen Inc. (NASDAQ: AMGN)’s stock price has increased by 0.13 compared to its previous closing price of 234.81.
-Nevertheless, the company has seen a 0.28% surge in its stock price over the last five trading sessions.
+Amgen Inc. (NASDAQ: AMGN)’s stock price has increased by 1.82 compared to its previous closing price of 225.79.
+Despite this, the company has seen a fall of -2.09% in its stock price over the last five trading days.
 The Wall Street Journal reported on 01/31/23 that Humira Faces Competition From First U.S. Copycat

 Is It Worth Investing in Amgen Inc. (NASDAQ: AMGN) Right Now?